LukasPio/MyQuests_BackEnd/README.md

 This project was a great learning experience.
 I gained valuable insights into concepts like the MVC architecture, emphasizing single responsibility in each class, and database management using Spring.
 For the database, I chose PostgreSQL, which was hosted on the Neon platform, a specialized service for PostgreSQL databases.

-I plan to enhance the functionality of my project by implementing features such as task creation and deletion, as well as a login/registration system with email validation directly from the front-end.
-Additionally, I intend to create several routes with GET methods to fulfill specific requirements of the front-end.

 Furthermore, I aim to introduce a verification system that sends a code to the user's email for added security.